barbarer/py4e-int/_sources/functions/functions_writecode.rst

 #.
     .. activecode:: funct_writecode6q
-        :practice: T
         :autograde: unittest

         Write a function called ``squareArea`` that takes in a parameter ``length`` and calculates the area of the square.
         It returns a string with this format: "The total area of the square with length (length) is (area).".
 For example, ``squareArea(10)`` would return ``"The total area of the square with length 10 is 100."``.
         ~~~~